 But where does the actual truth come into play?
 Is sunscreen a wonder product, or should you avoid it at all costs?
 What is sunscreen made out of, and will that information help decide whether or not you should use it?
 How important (and accurate) are SPF numbers?
-Facts about sunscreen don’t always readily surface, but no worries – the Urgent Care Extra research team did some work on our end, and we’re passing our findings along to you!
+Facts about sunscreen don’t always readily surface, but no worries – the Banner Urgent Care research team did some work on our end, and we’re passing our findings along to you!

 The Truth About Sunscreen: Fact vs. Fiction

 The sunscreen rumor mill rarely lets up, especially in the summertime.
 But gossip and misinformation helps nobody, especially when you consider that skin cancer is the most common form of cancer in the USA.
 According to the U.S. Centers for Disease Control and Prevention (CDC), roughly 75,000 people per year are diagnosed with melanomas of the skin (the most serious form of skin cancer).
 Sadly, more than 10% of those diagnosed cases end in fatalities.
 In 2013, over 9,000 Americans died as a result of melanoma.

 Here are some sunscreen facts for your consideration: